Measures for a Multidimensional Multiverse: Open FRW Universes with Compactified Dimensions

 where $V(\phi)$ is the potential for $\phi$, and $V_0$ is the constant part of $V(\phi)$ (which gives the cosmological constant term $\frac{1}{t_\Lambda^2}$.)
 The term $\frac{t_c^{p-1}}{a^{p+1}}$ on the righthand side of the Friedmann equation for $a(t)$ corresponds to the contribution of non-dynamical, pressureless matter.
 We assume that the matter is macroscopic, so that it scales as $\sim \frac{1}{a^{p+1}}$.
 It would also be possible to analyze the effect of microscopic matter that is at the scale of the compact dimensions, by introducing a term $\sim \frac{1}{a^{p+1}R^q}$, where $R$ is the radion field.
 Preliminary computations indicates that this does not make a significant qualitative difference to our results, so we will consider only macroscopic matter in this paper and leave a more detailed analysis to a future work.

 We cannot solve these equations analytically.
 However, we can solve them numerically.
-The potential $V(\phi)$ can be specified following the model given in \cite{Randall} (which, as shown in \cite{Giddings}, is a fairly generic potential that can be obtained by dimensionally reducing different fundamental theories.)
+The potential $V(\phi)$ can be specified following the model given in \cite{Randall} (which, as shown in \cite{Giddings}, is a fairly generic potential that can be obtained by dimensionally reducing different fundamental theories, and so can be considered to be largely model-independent.)
 The potential depends on the number of large spatial dimensions $(p+1)$, the number of compact dimensions $q$, the cosmological constant in the full $p+2+q$-dimensional theory $\Lambda$, and the sum of charges of the $q$-form fluxes in the compact dimensions, $Q$.
 By scanning over these parameters, we can find a large set of solutions for different values of $t_c$ and $t_\Lambda$, and see how these solutions vary with each of the parameters.

 In general, a solution for a bubble is obtained through a Coleman-DeLuccia instanton for $\phi$, where $\phi$ tunnels through a potential barrier in $V(\phi)$ before emerging at some value $\phi_-$, and then rolls down into a local minimum of $V(\phi)$, then oscillates about that minimum before settling down to a constant value, to give an FRW universe with $q$ compact dimensions with $\phi$ at some finite value $\phi_{min}$.
 If the value of the potential at $\phi_{min}$ is positive then we obtain an asymptotically de Sitter bubble, and $a(t)$ increases monotonically from zero to infinity, and if the value of the potential at $\phi_{min}$ is positive then we obtain an asymptotically $AdS$ bubble, and $a(t)$ crunches back to zero.
 If the value of the potential at $\phi_{min}$ is zero, then we obtain an asymptotically $M_{p+2}$ bubble.